base-org/web/apps/base-docs/docs/building-with-base/guides/building-with-base-and-foundry/testing.md

 Test result: ok.
 2 passed; 0 failed; finished in 48.75ms
 ```

-Notice how we call the cheatcode `vm.prank` before the call to the `counter.increment()` and `counter.setNumber(x)` functions.
-This will allow us to specify a particular address to become the `msg.sender` in the contract.
-Since the `vm.prank` accepts an address, we simply generate an address using the cheatcode `vm.addr`, where we pass a simple hexadecimal number, which is a valid private key.
+Notice how you call the cheatcode `vm.prank` before the call to the `counter.increment()` and `counter.setNumber(x)` functions.
+This allows you to specify a particular address to become the `msg.sender` in the contract.
+Since the `vm.prank` accepts an address, you simply generate an address using the cheatcode `vm.addr`, where you pass a simple hexadecimal number, which is a valid private key.

 ## Conclusion